 Throughout recorded history, humans have observed the changing heavens: astronomical objects that appear suddenly and then fade from view, or that simply change their brightness over time.
 Though these transient and variable phenomena were once considered portents of disaster, we now know them as examples of time domain astronomy, or the study of our changing cosmos.

-The LSST will extend our view of the changeable universe a thousand times over current surveys.
+Rubin Observatory will extend our view of the changeable universe a thousand times over current surveys.
 The most interesting science to come may well be the discovery of new classes of objects—the unimagined.

 Financial support for LSST comes from the National Science Foundation (NSF) through Cooperative Agreement No. 1258333, the Department of Energy (DOE) Office of Science under Contract No. DE-AC02-76SF00515, and private funding raised by the LSST Corporation.
 The NSF-funded LSST Project Office for construction was established as an operating center under management of the Association of Universities for Research in Astronomy (AURA).
 The DOE-funded effort to build the LSST camera is managed by the SLAC National Accelerator Laboratory (SLAC).

 The National Science Foundation (NSF) is an independent federal agency created by Congress in 1950 to promote the progress of science.
 NSF supports basic research and people to create knowledge that transforms the future.

 NSF and DOE will continue to support LSST in its Operations phase.
 They will also provide support for scientific research with LSST data.

 Contact | We are Hiring | Business with LSST